notawhalea/ToDo-List/README.md

    These command will start the project in development mode.
 5. Also, u can use `npm run start` to use in production mode.
 6. In MySQL Workbench create a schema with name `node-todo`
+7. In *utils/database.js* change info for you.
-7. In browser search bar type next text `http://localhost:3000/`
+8. In browser search bar type next text `http://localhost:3000/`
-8. Enjoy it!
+9. Enjoy it!
 **********
 **How does it look like**:eyes: